 The same article also proves that evaluating the demand-bound function is a (weakly) NP-hard problem.
-More precisely: Given a non-cyclic GMF task T and two integers t and B it is coNP-hard to determine whether $dbf_T(t) \leq B$ .
+More precisely: Given a non-cyclic GMF task T and two integers t and B it is coNP-hard to determine whether $dbf_T(t) \leq B$.
 The proof is via a rather straightforward reduction from the Integer Knapsack problem.
 Thus, a polynomial algorithm for computing dbf(t) is unlikely to exist.

 A recent result by Berten and Goossens (2011) proposes a sufficient schedulability test for static priorities.
 It is based on the request-bound function similar to Takada and Sakamura (1997) and its efficient computation.
-Similar to the approach by Takada and Sakamura (1997), the function is inherently over-approximate and the test is of pseudo-polynomial time complexity.
+In a similar way, the function is inherently over-approximate and the test is of pseudo-polynomial time complexity.